percona/pmm-doc/source/qan-intro.rst

 .. image:: /_images/PMM_Query_Analytics_overview-table.jpg

-Each row of the Overview panel table represents the metrics for a chosen object type, one of:
+Each row of the table represents the metrics for a chosen object type, one of:

 - Query
 - Service Name